 I have reflected … faces borne on time …

 Envisaged sweet when drawn from well inked rhyme,

 Or splashed in strokes upon broad canvas strown;

-In all of these you would be set apart,
+In all of these your visage stands apart,

 What will you think of me when I have gone